EndlessATC/Airports/final/AS/JPN/ROAH_readme.md

 	No STARs are available, arrivals should be vectored to `JACKS` or other fixes on the approach.

 	Use caution for `ROAH` arrivals to 18s or departures from 36s.
 Arrivals must descend through 2200 at `JIMMY` to remain on GS.
-Recommend vectors for `ROAH` 36 departures to maintain separation.
-Recommend holding `RODN` arrivals at `JACKS` until gap can be made in `ROAH` 18 arrivals.
+Recommend vectors for `ROAH` 36 departures to maintain separation. ~~Recommend holding `RODN` arrivals at `JACKS` until gap can be made in `ROAH` 18 arrivals.~~ **Due to conflicts with `ROAH` 36 departures, 05L has been raised 500ft to displace the glideslope so 05 approaches do not conflict.** However, the `JIMMY` 2200 restriction has been maintained to simulate the original GS.

 	The published hold for missed approaches is straight ahead to `IMONO`.